4 Factors & 5 Charts – How Much Food Should a Cat Eat

 🐾 Our advice is to fill their bowls two to three times per day and let them eat as much as they want.
 Once they learn that there’s an endless supply of food, they’ll eat only the necessary amount.

-With that in mind, you should not preoccupy yourself with limits or specific schedules about meals.
-Fill their bowls and watch their behavior, see which type of food they love most and get more from it.
+However, no need to preoccupy yourself with limits or specific schedules about meals.
+Simply, fill their bowls and watch their behavior to see which type of food they love most and get more from it.

 We hope that this article has helped you better understand the calorie intake, feeding schedules, and portion sizes per servings so that your cat can enjoy a long and healthy life.